-What business expenses do you need to take into consideration when launching a startup?
+What business costs do you need to take into consideration when launching a startup?
 In this article, we will take a look at how much money you need to start a small business and the areas you may need to invest in.

 Like all things in life, startups and small businesses cost money to launch.
 As well as research and development, you need to consider stock, equipment, marketing, and legal fees.
 Costs can quickly add up!